DaffCoding/DaffodilGauge/README.md

 # DaffodilGauge
-"May the grind be in your favor, everyone"
+"May the grind be in your favor, everyone!"